ahmedessamdev/Aljazeera-RSS/readme.txt

 == Description ==

 A simple widget plugin that fetches the latest Arabic RSS news from [aljazeera.net](http://aljazeera.net).
-The plugin creates a widget to place in any "widget area" in your site.
+The plugin creates a widget to place in any "widget area" on your site.
 It has a variable width and height and should be very flexible with your layout.

 Features:

 * Choose number of news items to show
 * Show or hide the description of each news item
-* Show or hide aljazeera logo and link
+* Show or hide Aljazeera logo and link
-* News are cached for 10 minutes to decrease the load on your web server
+* News is cached for 10 minutes to decrease the load on your web server

-**Note**:This is an *UNOFFICIAL* plugin and there is no relation between the developer and Aljazeera news channel
+**Note**: This is an *UNOFFICIAL* plugin and there is no relation between the developer and Aljazeera news channel

 If you want to change the widget style, add your style to the "custom.css" file in the plugin directory "/wp-content/plugins/aljazeera-rss/".